gabrielcoder247/math-magicians/README.md

 ### Install dependancies
+- To create react app `npx create-react-app app-name`
-Install dependancies that will css and html error and bugs for the app to run then run to check html error and bug
+- Install dependancies that will css and html error and bugs for the app to run then run to check html error and bug
 `npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x` then run to check for css errors `npx     stylelint "**/*.{css,scss}"`

 ### How to run